-25 of the Toughest Riddles Ever.
+25 of the Hardest Riddles Ever.
 Can You Solve Them?

 This riddle relies on tricking you into thinking about ears and a mouth.
 You get a tiny hint about wind to encourage you to think broadly and avoid the literal.

 Answer: An echo

 You measure my life in hours and I serve you by expiring.
 I'm quick when I'm thin and slow when I'm fat.
 The wind is my enemy.

 Hard riddles want to trip you up, and this one works by hitting you with details from every angle.
 The big hint comes at the end with the wind.
 What does wind threaten most?
 You have to stretch your brain to come up with a something tiny and unexpected.

 Answer: A candle.
 Plus, check out some simple riddles (with answers) that aren't too challenging to solve.